BitInByte/.dotfiles/README.md

 6. LazyGit
 7. Zathura PDF

+### Packer
+In order to be able to benefit from the lazyloading, packer need to be synchronized and/or compiled to create the lazy loading file.
+Trust me, it's a huge difference on startup time, I've discovered in my hard way.

 ### Oh My ZSH

 1. zsh-autosuggestions: https://github.com/zsh-users/zsh-autosuggestions - Install the oh my zsh version of it